LearnLink Blog

 Question Did + subject + base verb?
 Did she visit her aunt?

-A quick game: say a positive sentence and ask your child to "make it negative" or "ask a question about it."
-Turning statements into questions builds skills for different question types in English and for retelling events with reported speech.
+Quick game: say a positive sentence and ask your child to "make it negative" or "turn it into a question."
+This builds skills for different question types in English and retelling events with reported speech.

-Most past simple errors come from mixing the helper "did" with a past verb, or from adding -ed to irregular verbs.
-Our tutors see the same four slips repeatedly — each has a simple fix.
-Catching them early prevents habits, just as careful feedback does when children write longer texts in English writing for kids.
+Most past simple for kids errors stem from mixing helper "did" with a past verb, or adding -ed to irregular verbs.
+Tutors see the same four slips — each with a quick fix.
+Catching them early prevents ingrained habits, as careful feedback does in English writing for kids.

 Incorrect Correct